Rec (film): Reception

+Critical response

-The review aggregator website Rotten Tomatoes reports a 90% approval rating based on 41 reviews, with an average rating of 7.6/10.
-The site's consensus states: "Plunging viewers into the nightmarish hellscape of an apartment complex under siege, [Rec] proves that found footage can still be used as an effective delivery mechanism for sparse, economic horror."
+On review aggregation website Rotten Tomatoes it has an approval rating of 90% based on 42 reviews.
+The site's consensus reads: "Plunging viewers into the nightmarish hellscape of an apartment complex under siege, [Rec] proves that found footage can still be used as an effective delivery mechanism for sparse, economic horror."
+Metacritic, which uses a weighted average, assigned the a score of 71 out of 100, based on 10 critics, indicating "generally favorable" reviews.

-Reviewing the film for the BBC, Jamie Russell called it "A runaway rollercoaster of a fright flick", praising the "faux-docu handheld style", and the sense of claustrophobia and confusion, claiming that "[Rec] will definitely jangle the nerves"; however, Russell criticised the lack of substance and a "one-dimensional" supporting cast.
-Bloody Disgusting awarded the film four-and-a-half stars out of five, with the reviewer writing, "[REC] has it all and is probably one of the best Spanish horror films in recent memory."
-Bloody Disgusting later ranked the film eleventh in their list of the 'Top 20 Horror Films of the Decade', with the article stating: "Out of all the 'shaky-cam' films... this one is arguably the best."
-Entertainment Weekly ranked the film fifthteenth on its list of the best horror films of the 2000s.
-In the early 2010s, Time Out conducted a poll with several authors, directors, actors, and critics who have worked within the horror genre to vote for their top horror films.
-Rec placed at number 54 on their top 100 list.
+Reviewing the film for the BBC, Jamie Russell called it "A runaway rollercoaster of a fright flick", praising the "faux-docu handheld style" and the sense of claustrophobia and confusion, though he criticised the lack of substance and a "one-dimensional" supporting cast.
+Bloody Disgusting awarded the film four-and-a-half stars out of five, writing that "[REC] has it all and is probably one of the best Spanish horror films in recent memory."